briantruong777/briantruong777.github.io/_drafts/my-arch-linux-setup-2.0.md

 Another weakness is the poor performance for workloads that need to update existing blocks repeatedly like databases and VMs.
-Thankfully, [Btrfs] supports [disabling CoW] for specified directories/files which mitigates the issue.
+Thankfully, [Btrfs] supports [disabling CoW] for specified directories and files which mitigates the issue.

 [disabling CoW]: https://wiki.archlinux.org/title/Btrfs#Disabling_CoW